-You may submit (an) application(s) if your organization has any of the following characteristics:
+You may submit (an) application(s) if your sponsoring organization has any of the following characteristics:

 The sponsoring institution must have staff and facilities available on site to provide a suitable environment for performing high-quality research training.
 An applicant must include in the application the name of his/her sponsor who will supervise the training and research experience.

-Applicants requesting fellowship support for foreign research training must demonstrate in the application that the foreign institution and sponsor offer unique opportunities and clear scientific advantages over positions currently available in the United States.
+Applicants requesting fellowship support for foreign research training must demonstrate in the application that the foreign institution and sponsor offer unique opportunities and clear scientific advantages that are not currently available in the United States.
 Only if there is a clear scientific advantage will foreign training be supported.

 1.B.
 Eligible Individuals

-By the time of award, the individual applying for the Kirschstein-NRSA fellowship award must be a citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence (i.e., possess a currently valid Alien Registration Receipt Card I-551, or other legal verification of such status).
+By the time of award, the individual applicant applying for the Kirschstein-NRSA fellowship award must be a citizen or non-citizen national of the United States, or must have been lawfully admitted to the United States for Permanent Residence (i.e., possess a currently valid Alien Registration Receipt Card I-551, or other legal verification of such status).
 Non-citizen nationals are generally persons born in outlying possessions of the United States (i.e., American Samoa and Swains Island).
 Individuals on temporary or student visas are not eligible.
-Individuals may apply for the F32 in advance of admission to the United States as a Permanent Resident recognizing that no award will be made until legal verification of Permanent Resident status is provided.
+Individuals may apply for the F31 in advance of admission to the United States as a Permanent Resident recognizing that no award will be made until legal verification of Permanent Resident status is provided.